 Seminar: Daniel Kaufmann "State Capture & the Challenge of Governance around the World"

-DPRU Director, Prof Haroon Bhorat is pleased to host Dr Daniel Kaufmann for a lecture on State Capture on Friday 21 September, as part of the UCT School of Economics seminar series.
+DPRU Director, Prof Haroon Bhorat were pleased to host Dr Daniel Kaufmann for a lecture on State Capture on Friday 21 September, as part of the UCT School of Economics seminar series.

-Dr Kaufmann (President and CEO of the Natural Resource Governance Institute (NRGI)) is in Cape Town following his testimony at the Judicial Commission of Inquiry into Allegations of State Capture in Joburg a few days prior.
-His lecture also fortuitously coincides with the day that the latest Worldwide Governance Indicators (that he co-authors) are released.
+Dr Kaufmann (President and CEO of the Natural Resource Governance Institute (NRGI)) was in Cape Town following his testimony at the Judicial Commission of Inquiry into Allegations of State Capture in Joburg a few days prior.
+His lecture also fortuitously coincided with the day that the latest Worldwide Governance Indicators (that he co-authors) were released.

 In recent times, South Africa has fully embraced this approach, both in their inquiry of high-level corruption under the previous leadership, and now in figuring out what can be done to address it.
 Kaufmann does not present himself as an expert on South Africa – instead, he places this challenge within a broader framework of governance and institutional reforms.
-He will share relevant comparative evidence and insights from his work on State Capture and governance worldwide, also discussing implications from particular country cases such as Brazil, Peru and the US.
-He will also address sectoral dimensions, particularly for natural resources.
+He shares relevant comparative evidence and insights from his work on State Capture and governance worldwide, also discussing implications from particular country cases such as Brazil, Peru and the US.
+He also addresses sectoral dimensions, particularly for natural resources.

-In parallel, the newest set of updated Worldwide Governance Indicators (WGI) is due to be issued that day, on Friday 21 September.
+In parallel, the newest set of updated Worldwide Governance Indicators (WGI) was issued on Friday 21 September.
 For over twenty years, Kaufmann and co-author Aart Kraay have been assessing the state of governance around the world, annually issuing the set of six indicators.
-Kaufmann will briefly showcase salient results from the new release, comparing some countries and regions.
+Kaufmann briefly showcases salient results from the new release, comparing some countries and regions.